-Both the USEPA and SWRCB DDW adopt what are known as Best Available Technologies, or BATs, which are the best known methods of reducing contaminant levels to below a given MCL.
+Both the USEPA and SWRCB DDW adopt what are known as Best Available Technologies, or BATs, which are the best known methods of reducing contaminant levels to the MCL.
 Costs can be estimated for such technologies.
-However, since many PHGs and all MCLGs are set much lower than the MCLs, it is not always possible, or feasible, to determine what treatment would be needed to further reduce a constituent downward to or near the PHG or MCLG, many of which are set at zero.
+However, since many PHGs and all MCLGs are set much lower than the MCLs, it is not always possible or feasible to determine what treatment is needed to further reduce a constituent downward to or near the PHG or MCLG, many of which are set at zero.
 Estimating the costs to reduce a constituent to zero is difficult, if not impossible because it is not possible to verify by analytical means that the level has been reduced to zero.
-In some cases, installing treatment to try and further reduce very low levels of a constituent may have adverse effects on other aspects of water quality.
+In some cases, installing treatment to try and further reduce very low levels of one constituent may have adverse effects on other aspects of water quality.